 Route Page, McDonald Peak from the west (Mission Valley) side.

-mr kieran, the page's original maintainer.
+(Note that this "from the east" section was written by mr kieran, the page's original maintainer.
 The description seems excellent, and, not having climbed McDonald from the east, I've left it just as written.
 See also his Southwest Face Route page.)

 From the east (Swan Valley) side, the most expedient approach is via the Glacier Lake Trail.
 To reach the Glacier Lake Trailheadthe Mission Range's most popular trailheadtake Highway 83 north from Seeley Lake about 25 miles or south from Swan Lake about 30 miles and turn onto the Kraft Creek Road, which is actually about midway between those two points.
 From the north, it's just past the Hungry Bear Steakhouse, which I heartily recommend.
 The trailhead is about 15 miles from the turnoff (just follow the trailhead signs) and has a pit toilet and register.